slim-template/slim/README.md

 ### Logic less mode

-Logic less mode is inspired by mustache.
-Logic less mode uses a dictionary object e.g. a recursive hash tree which contains the dynamic content.
+<a name="logicless">Logic less mode</a> is inspired by mustache.
+Logic less mode uses a dictionary object
+e.g. a recursive hash tree which contains the dynamic content.

 #### Conditional